How To: Get Rid of Creeping Charlie

 STEP 1: Completely cover the patch of Creeping Charlie with a tarp or newspaper.

 Cover the Creeping Charlie with a barrier of newspaper, tarp, or cardboard to completely block sunlight.
 Extend the coverage six to 12 inches beyond the vines and leaves, as the roots underneath the ground can reach further out from what’s on top of the soil.
 Weight the cover down with rocks or bricks to keep it from blowing or shifting back, allowing light to reach the plants.

-Wait at least a week for the Creeping Charlie to smother—it could be longer, depending on your soil conditions.
-Take a peek after a week, and if there’s any green left, replace the cover for another week.
+It may take a week—or longer, depending on your soil conditions—for your Creeping Charlie to be smothered.
+Take a peek at the week mark; if there’s any green left, replace the cover for another several days.
 When Creeping Charlie is shriveled and brown, it’s good and dead!